apache/apisix/doc/install-dependencies.md

 # install OpenResty and some compilation tools
 sudo yum install -y openresty curl git gcc luarocks lua-devel openresty-openssl-devel

+# if the luarocks installed by yum is not the 3.x, installing it from source.
+sudo bash ./utils/linux-install-luarocks.sh

+# configure your LuaRocks with the paths of OPENSSL_LIBDIR and OPENSSL_INCDIR
+luarocks config variables.OPENSSL_LIBDIR /usr/local/openresty/openssl/lib
+luarocks config variables.OPENSSL_INCDIR /usr/local/openresty/openssl/include

+# configure

 # start etcd server
 nohup etcd &
 ```